-As we would expect the first sections (New York § 554 and California § 1) have a score of 0.14, which indicates that they are similar but have significant differences, while the second sections (New York § 555 to California § 2) have a much higher similarity score of 0.41 since only a few words were changed.
-Just as important, when we compare the first section in New York to the second section in California, we get a score of 0; the two sections are nothing like each other.
+As expected, the first sections (New York § 554 and California § 1) have a score of 0.14, which indicates that they are similar but have significant differences, while the second sections (New York § 555 to California § 2) have a much higher similarity score of 0.41 since only a few words were changed.
+Just as important, when we compare the first section in New York to the second section in California, we get a score of 0; the two sections have nothing in common.

-The aim, then, was to create a triangular matrix like the one above, but with approximately 98,000 rows and 98,000 columns, containing the similarity scores for each possible pair of sections.
-While this is easy enough to conceptualize, such a matrix is actually quite large, containing about 4.8 billion comparisons.
-This would take an unreasonable amount of computation time, and most of these comparisons would be unnecessary since each section has no relationship to most other sections.
+The aim, then, was to create a triangular matrix like the one above, but with approximately 137,000 rows and 137,000 columns, containing the similarity scores for each possible pair of sections.
+While this is easy to conceptualize, such a matrix is quite large, containing about 9.4 billion comparisons.
+A naive computation of all pairwise comparisons would take an unreasonable amount of time, and most comparisons are unnecessary since each section has no relationship to most other sections.
 We therefore implemented the minhash/locality sensitive hashing algorithm to detect pairs of possible matches quickly.
-Instead of comparing all tokens to one another, this algorithm samples tokens from each document to find probable matches, and then Jaccard scores can be calculated for only those probable matches (that is, many of the needless calculations that produce scores of zero get cut out).
+Instead of comparing all pairs of documents, this algorithm samples tokens from each document to find probable matches, and then Jaccard scores can be calculated for only those candidates, eliminating needless comparisons.

-The result was a matrix of similarity scores, with over 45,000 genuine matches.
-For each section in the corpus, after making some adjustments to remove anachronisms and spurious matches, we were able to identify the section from which it was most likely borrowed.
+The result was a similarity matrix from which we removed anachronisms and spurious matches.
+For each section in the corpus, we identified which section of a previous code (if any) it was most likely derived from, identifying about 98,000 such borrowings.
 In other words, we had traced the work of the commissioners’ scissors and paste-pots through the course of their codes.

 The computational evidence that we assembled revealed patterns in how law migrated at several different scales of analysis.
-We used the similarity matrix as the input to three different digital history techniques: network analysis, visualizations, and clustering.
+We used the similarity matrix as the input to three different computational methods: network analysis, visualizations, and clustering.

 At the broadest scale of analysis, we aggregated the section-to-section borrowings into a summary of how many sections each code borrowed from each other code.
 We therefore can show the connections from one code to another.
-The resulting network graph reveals the genealogy of civil procedure in the United States.
+The resulting network graph reveals the genealogy of civil procedure in the United States (figure 5).

-The structure of borrowings among nineteenth-century codes of civil procedure.
-Note that several versions of New York’s Field Code were at the center of the network, while other states such as California and Ohio became centers of regional variations on the Field Code.
-States that adopted any of the variations on the Field Code became part of a network centered on New York capital.
+FIGURE 5